disable-gatekeeper/disable-gatekeeper.github.io/README.md

 applications can't be run out of the box on macOS.

 Recent macOS versions have made it increasingly difficult to disable Gatekeeper.
-Thankfully, there are still several ways to disable or bypass it as of July 2020.
+Thankfully, there are still several ways to disable or bypass it as of March 2021.

 ## Usage

 ### Disabling Gatekeeper permanently

-1. Open a terminal by pressing <kbd>Cmd + Space</kbd>, enter "Terminal" and open the application.
+1. Open a terminal by pressing <kbd>Cmd + Space</kbd>, enter "Terminal" and open
+   the application.
 2. Run the following command: `sudo spctl --master-disable`.
    Enter your administrator password when requested.
 3. Gatekeeper is now disabled permanently.